 Most of the bets you’ll see for live Super Bowl betting are going to be props and over/unders, but the variety of wagers available is wide ranging.
 You can wager on anything from which player will score the next touchdown to if the defense will have a takeaway on this drive to whether there will be a fourth-quarter comeback victory and more.

 All sportsbooks have their own sets of rules they follow.
-These rules, which you can generally find in the terms and conditions section of the website, determine when a game will count as official when a book will cancel bets, and more.
+These rules, which you can generally find in the terms and conditions section of the website, determine when a game will count as official, when a book will cancel bets and more possible instances.